Search by Keyword

 An interesting footnote regarding what transpired during this session and the following couple of days is that the “Sgt.
 Pepper” album, their laborious but groundbreaking acheivement of the past six months, had finally been released to almost unanimous acclaim.
 In his book “Here, There and Everywhere,” engineer Geoff Emerick relates: “For weeks afterward, it seemed that there was a new glowing review published almost daily, and George (Martin), Richard (Lush) and I read each one excitedly, taking great pride in all the hard work and effort we had put into the album.
 The Beatles themselves were quite pleased as well; it was a frequent topic of conversation in the studio, and they were highly amused at some of the more academically oriented reviews that praised them for a musical sophistication that they themselves were largely unaware of.
 Lennon in particular took great delight in reading some of those reviews out loud in his finest toff-nosed upper-class voice, often ending the recital with a decidedly Souse 'What the fook is that twat on about?'”

-The following day's session on June 8th, 1967, was extremely productive in comparison to the previous day.
+The following day's session on June 8th, 1967, was extremely productive in comparison to the previous one.
 The Beatles entered EMI Studio Two again at around 7 pm along with George Martin, Geoff Emerick and Richard Lush to lay down rhythm tracks for what became all four of the remaining parts of “You Know My Name (Look Up The Number).”
 All four of the remaining sections continued the chord progression and key of the first previously recorded section, but with very different approaches.
 “We did these mad backings,” John related in 1969 about the as-yet unreleased track, Paul explaining in 1987, “We tried it again, and we had these endless, crazy fun sessions."
 Geoff Emerick states regarding this evening's session: “One night The Beatles had their friends come by to add party ambience, and to my surprise a rather sheepish-looking George (Martin) marched straight down into the studio and contributed to the handclaps and crowd noise.”

 The first thing tackled on this day was “Part 2” of the song, twelve takes being recorded of a ska influenced rendition of the song's progression.
 'Take 12' was deemed the best, this consisting of the song's pattern repeated three times with a brief outro tacked onto the end, the instrumentation appearing to be Paul on piano, John and George on guitar and Ringo on drums.
 As with the previously recorded "Part 1," this section was recorded without vocals at this point, these to be overdubbed later.

 “Part 3” came next, which was described by Geoff Emerick as being played in a “lounge lizard style.”
 The sound effects cupboard under the stairs leading up to the control room was raided for this section, bongos, maracas and skulls appearently being utilized by The Beatles and their guests.
 While no vocals were committed to tape at this point, Paul is to the fore on piano during this section as is Ringo on bongos.
-Four takes of this section were recorded, 'take four' being determined as the best.
-As in “Part 2,” “Part 3” consists of the song's pattern runthrough three times and then rounded off with a brief outro before it disolves.
+Four takes of this section were recorded, 'take four' determined as being the best.
+As in “Part 2,” “Part 3” consists of the song's pattern run through three times and then rounded off with a brief outro before it disolves.

 The Beatles then moved on to what became “Part 4,” which could only be described as quirky and silly in imitation of something conjured up by “The Goons,” a favorite comedy troupe of theirs.
 Paul leads the way on this twice repeated instrumental runthrough of the song's pattern on piano, six takes of which were put to tape on this day, the sixth being the best.
 Mark Lewisohn describes this section in “The Beatles Recording Sessions” as “a most peculiar recording, with sound effects and noises which would not have been out of place in a 'Carry On' film soundtrack.”
 The British “Carry On” series of films and television shows were very popular at the time, their current film at that moment entitled “Don't Lose Your Head” featuring actor Charles Hawtrey (as in Lennon's statement “Charles Hawtrey and The Deaf-Aids” that opens the “Let It Be” soundtrack album).
-Also heard prominently on the recording is Ringo on bongos and both a bird whistle and harmonica played by those in the crowd that were present on that day.
+Also heard prominently on the recording is Ringo on bongos and both a bird whistle and harmonica played by those who were present in the crowd that day.

 But who was this mysterious saxophonist?
 “Brian Jones is playing sax on it, I believe,” Lennon stated during his 1980 Playboy interview.
 When Mark Lewisohn asked Paul if it was Brian Jones of The Rolling Stones or of The Undertakers playing saxophone on the song, Paul replied, “It was Brian Jones of The Stones.
 He turned up very, very nervous with a sax, and we said, 'Oh, we thought you'd bring a guitar!' and he'd brought a sax.
 I invited him to the session.
 Absolutely definitely Brian of The Stones...Unequivocably, as they say.”

 The confusion as to which Brian Jones actually played on “You Know My Name (Look Up The Number)” is understandable.
-The Undertakers were a Liverpool group that included a musician named Brian Jones that played tenor saxophone.
+The Undertakers were a Liverpool group that included a musician named Brian Jones who played tenor saxophone.
 This group also featured lead vocalist and bassist Jackie Lomax whom George Harrison signed to Apple Records the following year.
 His recording of George's song “Sour Milk Sea” also became a primary inspiration for Paul's composition “Get Back,” all of this indicating that The Undertakers were associates of The Beatles throughout most of their career.

 Regarding Brian Jones of The Rolling Stones being present in the studio on this day, Geoff Emerick confirms that he was “one of the guests.
 He had been asked to play some guitar on the track, but he turned up with a saxophone instead.
 It was an instrument I didn't know he could play – in fact, I'm not so sure even he realized he could play it!
 But such was the spirit of the times that Paul and John's reaction was, 'Okay, well, let him blow the sax, then,' which he did...though not very skillfully.
 Brian was a quiet bloke – nothing like the other Stones I had met – but he was also extremely out of it that night, so stoned that he didn't even seem to be sure of where he was.”